Our Journey with Willow, Is This Part of the Master Plan?

 It was the unbelievable alignment of so many factors that made this story:

-The sheer number of friends and relatives who thought that Willow was almost a cult figure that needed to be followed.
+• The large number of friends and relatives who saw Willow as a cult figure worth following.
 She even had a group chat called the “Willow Squad.”

-The weather delays made us arrive later than we anticipated.
-Had we arrived a few days earlier, we would have exposed our vet's office to a highly contagious disease without warning.
+• The weather delays caused us to arrive later than expected.
+If we had arrived a few days earlier, we could have unknowingly exposed our vet's office to a highly contagious disease.

-Maybe all those things aligned as part of the master plan.
-I know that if there is any minute consolation, Maybe all those things align as part of the master plan for a reason.
-I know that if there is any minute consolation in this nightmare – it is the opportunity for an entire class at Guelph to have more hands-on exposure to a disease that most Canadian vets haven’t seen in a quarter of a century.
-We couldn’t choose those circumstances.
-However, we could choose our reaction.
-One only hopes all this was for a reason.
-We decided to use positive thoughts that poor Willow, in her short life, significantly touched many lives.
-I have a sneaking suspicion that we haven’t heard the end of the Willow story.
+Perhaps all these things are part of the master plan.
+I understand that if there's any small comfort, maybe everything aligns for a reason.
+If there's any faint consolation in this nightmare, it's the chance for a whole class at Guelph to gain more hands-on experience with a disease most Canadian vets haven’t encountered in a quarter of a century.
+We couldn’t choose these circumstances, but we can choose how to react.
+One can only hope that all of this serves a purpose.
+We decided to focus on the positive, remembering that poor Willow, in her short life, touched many hearts.
+I have a feeling we haven’t heard the last of the Willow story.